 Kevin's work experience has helped municipalities and policy makers develop a “toolbox” of design strategies and guidelines for agencies across the United States.
-Kevin has given over 85 public presentations nationally and internationally and often conducts “hands on” workshops for communities interested in how green infrastructure can be integrated within the urban fabric.
+Kevin has given over 100 public presentations nationally and internationally and often conducts “hands on” workshops for communities interested in how green infrastructure can be integrated within the urban fabric.
 His projects have been featured multiple times in Landscape Architecture Magazine, Stormwater Magazine, and other publications.

-Currently Kevin Robert Perry is working on green infrastructure planning and implementation projects across the United States.
+Currently, Kevin Robert Perry is working on green infrastructure planning and implementation projects across the United States.

-Addison Perry is attending Cal Poly Pomona as a first-year student in the Architecture program and has a strong interest in technology, design, and photography.
+Addison Perry is attending Cal Poly Pomona as a student in the Architecture program and has a strong interest in technology, design, and photography.
 When not staying up all night completing school studio projects, Addison continues to hone his design skills at Urban Rain Design and is helping the firm realize the potential for visualizing green infrastructure concepts through the use of film and modeling software.